sarasrking/jupyter-notebooks-intro/_episodes/01_Introduction.md

 ### Activity

 In pairs, talk about the language used in the introductions.
 Are you familiar with these terms?
 What are the words that trip you up?
 Think of a way to remember what that word means in this context that might help others understand it better.
 How could you re-write some of the introductory text above to make it easier to understand?

+Add your definitions to some of the terms we'll be using in today's workshop Etherpad, and remember to keep adding them as we go.
+This will be a useful resource for us all later!

+Computational notebook
+Literate programming
+Code
+Rich text
+Open-source
+Computational output
+Documentation
+Code
+Cell
+Kernel
+Markdown
+Command line
+Vector
+Array